suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ## Intruduction

 There are different bike companies such as [Zagster](https://en.wikipedia.org/wiki/Zagster) and [Lime Bikes](https://www.li.me/en-US/home) present all over the US to ensure that people get rides when needed.
-As a result, there is an increase in demand for these bikes as some people move to these cost-efficient and environment friendly transport options.
+As a result, there is an increase in demand for these bikes as some people move to these __cost-efficient__ and __environment-friendly__ transport options.
 As a result of this transition, there is variation in the demand for bikes in different regions.

 <img src = "https://github.com/suhasmaddali/Images/blob/main/viktor-keri-UdGEXZtlx-E-unsplash.jpg" width = 1000 height = "600"/>